pulibrary/command_line_curriculum/login.md

 To use a Unix/Linux system you must log in to the computer/server, which requires a **login name** and **password**.
 It is important to remember that Unix is a case-sensitive system.
 Both login names and passwords will treat an uppercase letter and a lowercase letter as different.

-Log in to your virtual machine with `ssh pulsys@sandbox-<yournetid>.lib.princeton.edu` (for those at PUL where the login name is `pulsys` and the password is your public keys)
+Log in to your virtual machine with `ssh netid@sandbox-<yournetid>.lib.princeton.edu`

 For every one else enter the user name of your system at the login prompt and press return.